gjuchault/fuzzyjs/README.md

 type SortOptions = TestOptions & {
   strategy?: ScoreStrategy
-  sourcePath?: string // used as an accessor path if array is made of objects idPath?: string // used as an accessor path if you want fuzzy to be memoized }
+  sourceAccessor?: (source: any) => string // used as an accessor if array is made of objects idAccessor?: (source: any) => string // used as an accessor if you want fuzzy to be memoized }
 ```